tyronebj/espa-surface-reflectance/lasrc/README.md

 2. Fixed a bug in the call to the water-based aerosol inversion subroutine.
 The array indices for this call should be different from the traditional land-based aerosol handling.
+3. Cleaned up the FORTRAN code to compile with fewer warnings.
+4. Modified water-based aerosol handling in the FORTRAN code to correctly handle water pixels.
+5. Modified the C code to allow water pixels to be "expanded" in the window surrounding the water pixels, similar to valid land pixels.